 Eligibility to Apply for LaunchBox

-Individuals must be available full-time for the entire duration of LaunchBox: June - September 2017 (exact dates TBC).
-If you have course deliverables during this time you may not be eligible
+Individuals must be available full-time for the entire duration of LaunchBox: 11 June - 31 August 2017 (exact dates TBC).
+If you have course deliverables during this time you may not be eligible.

 - Trinity does not have any rights to an equity stake or any other benefit in the ventures that apply, and are supported through the programme.